exercism/problem-specifications/exercises/isogram/description.md

 Determine if a word or phrase is an isogram.

-An isogram (also known as a "nonpattern word") is a word or phrase without a repeating letter, however spaces and hyphens are allowed to appear multiple times.
+An isogram (also known as a "nonpattern word") is a word or phrase without a repeating letter, however spaces, hyphens and digits are allowed to appear multiple times.

 Examples of isograms: